retrohun/bakefat/README.md

 # bakefat: bootable external FAT disk image creator for DOS and Windows 3.1--95--98--ME

-bakefat is an easy-to-use tool for creating bootable hard disk images with a FAT16 or FAT32 filesystem, and floppy disk images with a FAT12 filesystem, usable in virtual machines running DOS (MS-DOS 4.01--6.22 or PC-DOS 4.01--7.1) or Windows 3.1--95--95-ME in an emulator (such as QEMU or VirtualBox). bakefat is an external tool, i.e. it runs on the host system. bakefat creates a FAT filesystem, makes it bootable by writing boot code to the boot sector, creates a partition, and makes the system bootable by
+bakefat is an easy-to-use tool for creating bootable hard disk (HDD) images with a FAT16 or FAT32 filesystem, and floppy disk images with a FAT12 filesystem, usable in virtual machines running DOS (MS-DOS 4.01--6.22 or PC-DOS 4.01--7.1) or Windows 3.1--95--95-ME in an emulator (such as QEMU or VirtualBox). bakefat is an external tool, i.e. it runs on the host system. bakefat creates a FAT filesystem, makes it bootable by writing boot code to the boot sector, creates a partition, and makes the system bootable by